yacobozdalkiran/lQCD_ECMC_embedding/README.md

 ## Event-Chain and Metropolis algorithms for pure gauge SU(3) lattice QCD

 This is a set of algorithms for pure gauge SU(3) lattice QCD with Wilson action.
-It contains an implementation of Event-Chain Monte Carlo and Metropolis to generate gauge configurations.
+It contains an implementation of Event-Chain Monte Carlo with XY-Embedding and Metropolis with SU(2) embedding to generate gauge configurations.

 The compilation uses `CMake` and the package `Eigen` for linear algebra.